-Racing Virginia to Launch Weekly Podcast on iTunes & RacingVirginia.com on January 25, 2018
+Racing Virginia Launches Weekly Podcast on iTunes & RacingVirginia.com

-The Racing Virginia Podcast with Hall and Seay will discuss Virginia tracks, racers, and personalities including previews, recaps, and guests from around the Commonwealth.
-The podcast will also expand on the exclusive news and information delivered daily on RacingVirginia.com.
-With behind the scenes stories and interviews, the Racing Virginia Podcast will deliver stories from the personalities at the track to the garage to behind the wheel.
+The RVP with Hall and Seay will discuss Virginia tracks, racers, and personalities including previews, recaps, and guests from around the Commonwealth.
+The podcast will expand on the exclusive news and information delivered daily on RacingVirginia.com.
+With behind the scenes stories and interviews, the RVP will deliver stories from the personalities at the track to the garage to behind the wheel.
+The podcast will be available weekly on iTunes and racingvirginia.com.

 Chuck Hall is the long-time promoter at Langley.
 In 1974, Hall’s professional career started in broadcasting for numerous local radio stations including WSLQ, WPSK, WQBX, and WLRT.
 In 1995, he joined Langley as the Director of Marketing & Sales before becoming Promoter in 2000-2003.
 After a five-year return to broadcast media, he came back as Promoter at Langley in 2010.